shippingport/bash-scripts/README.md

 # bash-scripts
-A collection of scripts and snippets of scripts
+A collection of Bash scripts and snippets